kelimuttu/ldj/en/culture-differences.md

-# Timezone and cultural differences
+# Timezone and Cultural Differences

 It can be hard to navigate yourself in a new remote environment, let alone when you work in a multi-cultural and globally spread out team.